jeekkd/restricted-iptables/README.md

 - This will make the script readable, writable, and executable to root and your user.

 ```
-sudo chmod 770 restricted_iptables.sh restore_iptables.sh
+sudo chmod 770 restricted_iptables.sh restore_iptables.sh configuration.sh
 ```

 - Open the script in your text editor of choice.
 You need to edit the variables in the highlighted variables section near the top.

 ```
-gedit restricted_iptables.sh
+gedit configuration.sh
 ```

-- You will want to make sure you've saved, then launch the script by doing the following:
+- You will want to make sure you've saved, then launch the main script by doing the following.
+Do not worry, the configuration done within configuration.sh will be imported from restricted_iptables.sh.

 ```
 sudo bash restricted_iptables.sh